jrean/askjong.com/articles/use-sqlite-with-homestead.md

 ---
 Sometime a simple sqlite database suffices to get the job done.
 With Laravel, it's very quick and easy to configure connections.
-Unfortunatly I had a hard time to figure out why the basic settings didn't work.
+Unfortunately I had a hard time to figure out why the basic settings didn't work.
 I was stuck with the following error:

 ```